SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-presentationDents.md

                     }
                 }
             }
-            @Tab("iPadOS 18 and older") {
+            @Tab("iPadOS 18 and Older") {
-                On iPadOS 18 and earlier, sheets have a lower corner radius, giving them a softer, rounded appearance compared to newer versions.
-The `.large` detent presents a prominent card suitable for extensive content, while `.medium` provides a mid-sized option for concise interactions.
-Custom height detents, like `.height(250)`, offer flexibility for tailored presentations, maintaining usability despite the older design aesthetic.
+                For iPadOS 18 and earlier, sheets have a lower corner radius, giving a softer, rounded appearance consistent with legacy iPad aesthetics.
+The `.large` detent delivers a prominent card for comprehensive content, while `.medium` provides a mid-sized option for concise interactions, maintaining functionality across older designs.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-PresentationDents-Medium-iPadOS18", alt: "Medium Dents (Mid-Sized Card)") {